Updated June 2017

 Another hot tip – if there’s a scene involving The Mountain, you might want to be prepared to look away.
 He features in most of the very worst scenes in the series although there’s also a story line involving Theon Greyjoy which is excruciating to watch too.
 Just make sure you have your GoT cushion on hand for those bits.
 Once you’ve seen something, you can’t unsee it.

 BEST SEASON: Season 2 was excellent from a story perspective – so many pivotal moments – but the production and everything about Season 6 was Next Level.
+I can’t wait for Season 7 which airs in July on Foxtel.

 Like a lot of people, I watched the first three seasons of Homeland on TV in weekly instalments a few years ago.
 I lost interest somewhere in Season 3 though and didn’t watch Seasons 4 & 5 until last year.